-The lack of consistent and sustainable high sales performance can be credited, in most instances, to poor Governance.
-The question for Sales Leaders is “where are you going to set the performance bar?” and “What are your expectations for your sales organization?”
+In most instances, the lack of consistent and sustainable high-sales performance can be credited to poor Governance.
+The question for Sales Leaders is “Where are you going to set the performance bar?” and “What are your expectations for your sales organization?”

 - Accurate Sales Forecasting within /- 5%

-- CRM Updates and current status on a monthly basis
+- CRM Updates and current status every month

 - Proper Account Planning with Quarterly Reviews